 Chef Chaitra S, Food Influencer who has appeared on various cooking platforms on National Television

-- Drizzle honey to the soup if needed as it brings in that hint of sweetness and also acts as a therapeutic agent.
+- Drizzle honey to the soup if needed as it brings in that hint of sweetness and acts as a therapeutic agent.

 Chef Megha Bhaskar who is working at Star Suvarna Kitchen Durbar and has appeared on various cooking platforms on National Television